 As a professional welder with over 20 years of experience, I’ll be helping you to buy the best welding helmets.

-Now that you have learned new information regarding welding helmets, it’s time to take a look at our list of the best welding helmets in 2019.
+Now that you have learned new information regarding the best welding helmets, it’s time to take a look at our list of the best welding helmets in 2020.

-These helmets have received a lot of praise and good feedback from other users.
+These welding helmets have received a lot of praise and good feedback from other users.

 First on our list is the SENTINEL A50 Auto Darkening Helmet from Esab, which resembles a mask.